uikit/uikit-site/docs/pages/toggle.md

 ## Animations

 The Toggle component allows you to add animations to items when toggling between them.
 Just add one of the `.uk-animation-*` classes from the [Animation component](animation.md) to the animation parameter.
 The class will be applied to the in as well as the out animation.
-If you prefer a different out animation, just add another class.
+If you prefer a different animation, just add another class.

 ```html
 <button type="button" uk-toggle="target: #my-id; animation: uk-animation-fade"></button>